The Effects Of Tryptophan On Your Body

 The Health Benefits of Tryptophan

-- Effects of tryptophan On depression: Studies indicate that people who suffer with depression have low levels of the amino acid tryptophan.
-Physicians who utilize nutrition in their treatments have been using tryptophan to treat depression and insomnia as they believe that by increasing the serotonin and melatonin levels in the brain the symptoms of depression and insomnia are greatly reduced.
-It is wise to note that although many people believe that antipressants such as Prozac and Zoloft increase serotonin levels they actually do not.
-What these antidepressants actually do is keep the limited amount of serotonin available in the brain.
+• Effects of Tryptophan On depression: Studies indicate that people who suffer from depression have low levels of the amino acid tryptophan.
+Physicians who utilize nutrition in their treatments have been using tryptophan to treat depression and insomnia as they believe that by increasing the serotonin and melatonin levels in the brain, the symptoms of depression and insomnia are greatly reduced.

 Other Tryptophan Benefits on Health

-- Tryptophan increases pain tolerance.
+• Tryptophan increases pain tolerance.

 Tryptophan Supplementation